ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-neo-v2-pro.rst

     The connection to other flight controllers is similar.

-Enable CAN port, UAVCAN, and Configure for NEO-V2 Pro
+Enable CAN port, DroneCAN, and Configure for NEO-V2 Pro
 =====================================================

 See :ref:`common-canbus-setup-advanced` and :ref:`common-uavcan-setup-advanced` for more information.